Emory University Data & Information Overview

 |$0-30 K||$30K-48K||$48-75||$75-110K||$110K +|

 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of Emory, see our tuition and fees and room and board pages.

 Student Loan Debt

-While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
+Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
 At Emory, approximately 32% of students took out student loans averaging $6,975 a year.
 That adds up to $27,900 over four years for those students.

-How Much Money Do Emory Graduates Make?bachelor's degree recipients from Emory make around $66,000 per year during the early years of their employment.
+How Much Money Do Emory Graduates Make?students who graduate with a bachelor's degree from Emory make about $66,000 a year during their first few years of employment after graduation.
 This is good news for future Emory graduates since it is 66% more than the average college graduate's salary of $39,802 per year.

 Location of Emory University

 |Address:||201 Dowman Drive, Atlanta, GA 30322|